ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 #### postcss.config.js

 the `postcss.config.js` file is used to process tailwind to our custom stylesheet.
-Here it also import some other things, but feel free to only add `require('tailwindcss')`.
+Here it also imports some other things, but feel free to only add `require('tailwindcss')`.

 ```js
 module.exports = {